Nowhere, of course, because it doesn’t exist.

 He was, in fact, quite hopeless.

-Any sensible person would put their money on the other two suitors, Wicked Prince Tintac Ping Foo or Rubdub Ben Thud of Arabia.
-Of the two, I prefer tall, skinny, mercenary Prince Tintac Ping Foo because of his way with words.
+Any sensible person would put their money on the other two suitors, Wicked Prince Tintac Ping Foo or Wicked Prince Rubdub Ben Thud of Arabia.
+Of the two, tall, skinny, mercenary Prince Tintac Ping Foo has the edge because of his way with words.
 Here is a conversation with his father, the Shah of Persia, in which it is revealed that Rubdub Ben Thud has stolen a march on Tintac Ping Foo.

 “What?
 Rubdub Ben Thud?” shrilled the Wicked Prince in fiercest ire.
 “That balloon-faced butterball?
 Do you dare to tell me he has the silly sauce to pit himself against a paragon of loveable manly virtues like me?”